lizard-demon/bhopblox/README.md

 - **Stable Internet**: For initial download of WASM files (voxels.wasm and voxels.js)

 ### Tips for Best Experience
-- **Explore All Worlds**: Browse through all 12 unique worlds to find your favorite themes
+- **Explore All Worlds**: Browse through all 6 unique worlds to find your favorite themes
 - **Read Descriptions**: Each world has unique features - read descriptions to choose the best fit
-- **Selection Required**: Always select a world before clicking launch to avoid error messages
+- **Selection Required**: Always select a world before clicking play to avoid error messages
 - **First Launch**: Initial engine load may take time depending on connection speed
 - **Loading Patience**: Wait for "Ready!" status before expecting the game to respond
 - **Quick Exit**: ESC key provides instant exit if you need to return to Reddit quickly